swantrace/ASU-research-consent-on-FHIR/README.md

-# ASU FHIR Consent Validation
+# ASU Research Consent on FHIR

-Place-holder for the ASU FHIR Consent validation project.
+Place holder for the ASU Research Consent on FHIR.